Polo in the Park - A Summer Tour of DC's Countryside

 Day 3 - Saturday

 Start your morning at the National Sporting Library and Museum.
-Horsemanship, steeplechasing, foxhunting, polo, coaching, and more comes to life with a docent led tour through this unique museum.
-A visit to the rare-book room will showcase some of the items that make this museum such a hidden gem in Loudoun County.
+Horsemanship, steeplechasing, foxhunting, polo, coaching, and more come to life with a docent-led tour through this unique museum.
+A visit to the rare book room will showcase some of the items that make this museum such a hidden gem in Loudoun County.

 Enjoy free time for lunch on your own in historic Middleburg.
-The Horse and Hunt capitol of the country (think fox hunting), was name for being the half-way point between Alexandria and Winchester along this heavily used trading route.
+The Horse and Hunt capital of the country (think fox hunting) was named for being the halfway point between Alexandria and Winchester along this heavily used trading route.
 Boasting boutique shops and restaurants from fine dining to casual, Middleburg is the perfect spot to explore!

 Hop aboard your coach for a driving Tour with local Loudoun County historian Rich Gillespie.
-Travelling along historic Route 50, learn about “Where Wine and War Intersect.”
+Traveling along historic Route 50, learn about “Where Wine and War Intersect.”
 From the Civil War to DC’s Wine Country, Rich will take you to sites and tell stories that helped mold Loudoun County into what it has become today.
-Stop at Aldie Mill, a 213-year-old mill, where you will meet a local Miller who will demonstrate how one of these mills works.
+Stop at Aldie Mill, a 213-year-old mill that closed in 1971.
+It was utilized continuously for 6 generations with former President James Monroe as one of its most famous clients for his nearby home Oak Hill.

 Get dressed to the nines or wear a comfy pair of jeans for Polo in the Park.
 Bring a chair or a picnic blanket and enjoy a night of Polo.
-Dinner tonight is from South Street Under, a local sandwich shop, known locally for its fresh baked ciabatta bread.
-Sip wine along with your meal and enjoy the fast-paced matches on a nice summer evening.
+Enjoy a boxed dinner while sipping and enjoying the fast-paced matches on a nice summer evening.

 Day 4 - Sunday